petersen65/PL0/README.md

 This module provides a complete compiler for the programming language PL0.
 It provides several packages that can be used independently of its command line interface.

-* scanner: lexical analysis of PL/0 syntax, converting input characters in UTF-8 encoding to a concrete syntax table with token descriptions
+* scanner: lexical analysis of PL/0 syntax, converting input characters in UTF-8 encoding to a token stream table with token descriptions
 * parser: syntax analysis of PL/0 code, ensuring it adheres to the rules defined in the extended Backus-Naur form for the language
 * emitter: code generation of IL/0 intermediate language code, called by recursive descent parser during syntax analysis of PL/0 code
 * emulator: execution of the IL/0 intermediate language code produced by the emitter, runs process on virtual cpu with stack and registers